lnguyen1021/Discolored-Water-Detection/Results/README.md

+# Navigation
+The folders in this directory hold the classification images of each of the models for the specified data product.
+Each data product has a Train, Validation, and Testing folder where the classified images are stored.
+Model results are listed below

+> Note: Due to computational limits of GEE accuracy results are not objective.
+Each pixel within the image was not used to compute the accuracy.
+Regions within the image were selectd to be used in the calculation of the accuracy score.

 ## Results
 | Validation Accuracy | | |
 |----|-----|----|
 | Model |	Atmosphere Validation Accuracy | Surface Reflectance Validation Accuracy |